amritpurshotam/amritpurshotam/README.md

 I'm also currently incubating the below projects while I figure out some final details before getting started in earnest.
  * **[DeepSARA](https://github.com/amritpurshotam/DeepSARA)**: A revisit of my MSc project where I built classification and detection models for [southern African rock art](http://www.sarada.co.za/#/library/) figures using classical ML and CV techniques.
 I'm now curious to see how well some deep learning approaches work.
  * **[park2vec](https://github.com/amritpurshotam/park2vec)**: I want to train general [location vectors](https://www.sentiance.com/2018/05/03/venue-mapping/) with the aim to use them to build a [parkrun](https://www.parkrun.com/) course similarity tool.
-I'm currently trying to wrangle OpenStreetMap data into the format that would be useful to train on.
+I'm currently trying to wrangle OpenStreetMap data into a format that would be useful to train on.

 ### 📈 GitHub Stats